OUCS4263-SoftBearEngineering/Experiment/README.md

 8. To connect to the server you will use your vms external ip but we need to use http to connect, not https, so the url for example would be http://11.111.11.11/.
 The random number will appear in the top left corner of the page.

-Our working version of the site accessable to anyone.  http://34.69.126.180/  if there are any issues during the setup process, this link should show we have infact made a working version of the site as requested.

 ![Cory](Cory1.PNG)
 ![Cory](Cory2.PNG)